1896 Democratic National Convention: Bryan moves up

-Bryan had an innate talent at oratory.
+Bryan was a talented orator.
 He gave speeches, organized meetings, and adopted resounding resolutions that eventually culminated in the founding of the American Bimetallic League, which then evolved into the National Bimetallic Union, and finally the National Silver Committee.
 At the time many inflationist farmers believed that by increasing the amount of currency in circulation, the crops they grew would receive higher prices.
 They were opposed by banks and bond holders who feared inflation, and by urban workers who feared inflation would further erode their purchasing power.
 The ultimate goal of the League was to garner support on a national level for the reinstatement of the coinage of silver.

 With others, he made certain that the Democratic platform reflected the now strengthening spirit of the silverites.
 With his support, Charles H. Jones, of the St Louis Post-Dispatch, was put on the platform committee and Bryan's plank for free silver was adopted sixteen to one and silently added to the Chicago Democratic Platform, in order to avoid controversy.
-As a minority member of the resolutions committee, Bryan was able to push the Democratic Party from its laissez-faire and small government roots towards its modern, liberal character.
+As a minority member of the resolutions committee, Bryan was able to push the Democratic Party from its laissez-faire and small government roots towards its modern, interventionist character.
 Through these measures, the public and influential Democrats became convinced of his capacity to lead and bring change, resulting in his being mentioned as a possible chairman for the Chicago convention.
 Bryan delivered speeches across the country for free silver from 1894 to 1896, building a grass-roots reputation as a powerful champion of the cause.

 At the 1896 convention, Bryan lambasted Eastern moneyed classes for supporting the gold standard at the expense of the average worker.
 His "Cross of Gold" speech made him the sensational new face in the Democratic party.
 At the start of the convention, former Missouri Congressman Richard P. Bland, a strong supporter of bimetallism, was viewed as the favorite.
 However, Bland was strongly opposed by many in the South, in part because his wife and daughter were Catholics.
 Some bimetallist supporters tried to draft Republican Senator Henry M. Teller of Colorado, but his candidacy never got off the ground.

 Several state delegations, mostly from the Northeast, supported the gold standard and refused to take part in the nomination process.
 Many conservative Democrats looked to former Senator David B. Hill of New York or Governor William Russell of Massachusetts for leadership, but Russell was in poor health and Hill did not gain support for a presidential bid.
 Eight names were placed in nomination: Richard P. Bland, William J. Bryan, Claude Matthews, Horace Boies, Joseph Blackburn, John R. McLean, Robert E. Pattison, and Sylvester Pennoyer.
 The only major candidate that did support the gold standard was former Pennsylvania Governor Pattison.
 After five ballots, Bryan triumphed over Bland and Pattison.
 Bryan was also nominated for president by the Populist Party and the Silver Republican Party.